vpinball/b2s-backglass/README.md

 ## B2S.Backglass Server

-### Installation:
+### Upgrade:

+**PinUP Popper BALLER Installer users** please wait for an update to come officially, work is being made to make it a smooth upgrade.

-- Unzip all files into a folder under your VisualPinball\B2SServer folder and overwrite already existing files with this new ones.
+- Unzip all files into the folder **where you have the B2S Server installed** and overwrite already existing files with this new ones.

-  **It doesn't have to be installed in the tables folder!
-A better example would be C:\vPinball\VisualPinball\B2SServer.**
+- Check that the dll and exe files is unblocked.
+There is no need to register the dll this time.

+- If you move your B2S Server folder, do not forget the **Plugins** folder has to be next to the B2S Server files in the same folder.

+The `B2SBackglassServerRegisterApp.exe` now also "registers" right click menues for .vpx files (if wanted):

+When you select a tablename.vpx file, press right mouse and select `B2S Server copy Screenres template` -> each file present in the ScreenResTemplates folder will be available in the menu.
+The file.res file selected will be copied to tablename.res next to your tablename.vpx file.

+**You will have to add your own res files of preference to the ScreenResTemplates folder**

+### New Installations:

+- Unzip all files into a folder of your choice.
+The tables folder is commonly used, but can also be put separate.

 - Right click the `B2SBackglassServer.dll` and click on `Properties`.
 Maybe you'll find the following text on the `General` tab:
   `This file came from another computer and might be blocked to help protect this computer`.
 Click on the `Unblock` button.
   Everything is fine when you are not able to find this text.

 - Start the `B2SBackglassServerRegisterApp.exe` in the folder and the server dll should be registered.
   **IMPORTANT**: With Win7 (and above) start the .exe as administrator.
-  Old installations can be cleaned up using [Nirsoft's RegDllView](https://www.nirsoft.net/utils/registered_dll_view.html)
 - On older windows machines, check the color depth of the backglass monitor.
 It has to be 32bit.
 - Also on older windows versions, the B2S backglass server requires .NET Framework 4 to be installed on your computer.
 It can be downloaded [here](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=0a391abd-25c1-4fc0-919f-b21f31ab88b7&displaylang=en).

-The `B2SBackglassServerRegisterApp.exe` now also "registers" right click menues for .vpx files (if wanted):

-When you select a tablename.vpx file, press right mouse and select `B2S Server copy Screenres template` -> each file present in the ScreenResTemplates folder will be available in the menu.
-The file.res file selected will be copied to tablename.res next to your tablename.vpx file.

-**You will have to modify and rename the ScreenResTemplates files to your preference!**
+- If you move your B2S Server folder, do not forget the **Plugins** folder has to be next to the B2S Server files in the same folder.

 - You're ready to download and play some `directB2S` backglasses.